GilZ/git-under-the-hood/README.md

 1. *What is a commit*
 1. *What is HEAD* (and how to checkout using a text editor)
 1. *Merge techniques* (or what is the difference between --rebase and --no-ff)
-1. *Working with remote repository* (or what is the difference between origin master and origin/master)
+1. *Working with remote repositories* (or what is the difference between origin master and origin/master)
 1. *Git flow*
 1. *Git hooks, .gitignore and aliases* (if time will allow)